How much home equity do you have?

-How combined loan-to-value (CLTV) ratio determines how much you can borrow from your home's equity
+How combined loan-to-value (CLTV) ratio determines what you can borrow from your home's equity

-When you want to have more than one mortgage secured by your home, Lenders look at equity by using the combined loan-to-value (CLTV) ratio, when determining how much you can borrow or if you qualify.
+When you want to have more than one mortgage secured by your home, lenders look at equity by using the combined loan-to-value (CLTV) ratio to determine how much you can borrow or if you qualify.
 Your CLTV will determine the loan amount you can secure.

 The CLTV is calculated by taking your current mortgage balance(s) plus your potential home equity loan amount, then dividing that number by your home value.